What is OmniLab Treasure Hunts

 |---|---|---|

-Treasure Hunt | The parent touchpoint that defines the hunt entry experience, progression rules, completion requirements, optional map, and overall settings. | A "Summer Trail" hunt that starts at the entrance of a shopping centre. |
+| The hunt | The parent Touchpoint that defines the entry experience, progression rules, completion requirements, an optional map, and overall settings. | A "Summer Trail" hunt that starts at the entrance of a shopping centre. |

-Treasure Hunt Object | An individual stop inside the hunt with its own title, hint, 3D or AR view, and interaction. | A branded mascot hidden near the food court or a product statue near a showcase. |
+| A hunt object | An individual stop inside the hunt with its own title, hint, 3D or augmented-reality view, and interaction. | A branded mascot hidden near the food court or a product statue near a showcase. |

 The hunt sets the overall rules.
 The objects are what participants actually discover and collect.

-What Treasure Hunts help you do
+What OmniLab Treasure Hunts help you do

-Treasure Hunts are especially useful when you want to:
+OmniLab Treasure Hunts are especially useful when you want to:

 - tell a story across several locations instead of one screen